reTHINK-project/dev-runtime-nodejs/README.md

 ![runtime-nodejs](Runtime-NodeJS.png)

 ### Architecture Description
-At bootstrap the server.js is launched. it has mainly to functionalities :
+At bootstrap the server.js is launched.
+In the following the functionalities of each components :

 ``server.js`` :
 - It servers /resources/descriptors folder tat server as temporarily local catalogue (Hyperties.json, Runtimes.json, ProtoStubs.json)